Toxic plants

 Is Parsley Toxic To Cats?

-Furanocoumarins are the deadly components of parsleys, according to the ASPCA Animal Poison Control Center.
-In cats, these chemicals cause photosensitivity.
-Dermatitis, skin irritation, and photosensitization have all been reported in cats that have consumed a high amount of parsley.
-Although parsley is poisonous to cats, it would take an enormous amount to elicit poisoning symptoms.
+It’s crucial to note that the harmful elements in parsley, known as furanocoumarins, are highlighted by the ASPCA Animal Poison Control Center.
+When ingested by cats, these compounds can lead to photosensitivity.
+Issues like dermatitis, skin irritation, and photosensitization have been reported in cats that have consumed significant quantities of parsley.
+Although parsley is toxic to cats, a substantial amount would be needed to produce poisoning symptoms.

 Clinical Signs of Parsley Poisoning in Cats